wim66/World-Clock-Conky/README.md

 # World Clock Conky

 **World Clock Conky** is a visually appealing and highly customizable Conky widget that displays world clocks using Cairo graphics.
-This widget includes features such as drawing time zones, city flags, and a rotating globe background.
-The widget is designed to provide a functional and aesthetic addition to your desktop environment.
+This widget includes features such as drawing time zones, city flags[...]

 ## Features